suzannemaquelin/ComputerGraphics/Raytracer_1/README.md

 This framework is inspired by and uses (some) code of the raytracer framework of Bert Freudenberg which unfortunately is no longer available.

+## Changes made in raytracer source files:
+To the `shape` directory, we added the files *`triangle.cpp/.h`: Triangle class, which is a subclass of the `Object` class.
+Represents a triangle in the scene.
+*`quad.cpp/.h`: Quad class, which is a subclass of the `Object` class.
+Represents a quad in the scene in the form of 2 triangles.
+*`plane.cpp/.h`: Plane class, which is a subclass of the `Object` class.
+Represents a plane in the scene.
+We edited the file `triple.cpp` to include the functions distance and equals.
+We edited the file `sphere.cpp` to correctly implement the function intersect We implemented phong ilumination in the class `scene.cpp`

 ## Compiling the code

 We provided a [CMakeLists.txt](CMakeLists.txt) file to be used with `cmake`.